VANCOUVER VARIABLE RATE MORTGAGES

-Financing your dream home investment with a mortgage loan is a wise decision as you don’t have to make a full down payment in cash and reduce your liquidity.
-Most people are not able to pay for a home in cash so having a mortgage loan makes home ownership attainable.
+Financing your dream home with a mortgage loan is a wise decision as you don’t have to make a full down payment in cash and reduce your liquidity.
+Most people are unable to pay for a home in cash, so having a mortgage loan makes home ownership attainable.

 TYPES OF MORTGAGE LOANS

 Shopping for a mortgage loan can be a little tricky as mortgage loans are distinctly divided into two types: fixed rate mortgage and variable rate mortgage.
 The best way to choose a mortgage loan is possibly to evaluate the two and see which type best suits your needs.

 The key difference between fixed and variable mortgage rates is that the fixed rates are typically higher as compared to variable rates.
 Not only so, they will remain constant regardless of the market swings.
 This ensures that your monthly mortgage payments will not increase.

 Variable mortgage rates are slightly riskier as the rates are exposed to the economic conditions.
 This means fluctuations in the market can have a direct impact on the your mortgage payments.
 But this is a risk worth taking especially if the market swing is in your favour.